TABLE OF CONTENTS

 - All our staff are subject to our Confidentiality Policy enforced in their employment contracts

 The EASY software programs are web based applications accessed by W3C standard compliant web browsers, such as Microsoft Edge, Google Chrome, Mozilla Firefox, Opera or Safari.
-The system remains compatible with Internet Explorer, version 9 or above, until its projected end of life in August 2021.

 The EASY system is underpinned by the cloud computing resources of Amazon Web Services (AWS).
 This is based on virtual server architecture, configured and managed by Giltbyte as part of our Hosted Service.